anujgupta61/ISN/README.md

-This application fetches sports news data from remote database and displays that data in user-friendly manner.
+ISN is an Android application which is based on website http://www.indiansportsnews.com/ .
+This application fetches sports news data from remote database (used by website) and display that data in user-friendly manner .